 Part D

 Part D serves as the requirements related to Budgeting and Purchasing, which describes the requirements and TWC-VR staff responsibilities for customer service budget allocation, distribution, and monitoring.
-Part D also includes the requirements for purchasing goods and services, statewide operating procedures, vendors/contractors and supports the highest compliance with Federal and State law.
+Part D also includes the requirements for purchasing goods and services, statewide operating procedures, vendors/contractors, and supports the highest compliance with Federal and State law.

 It should be noted that the list of regulations cited in the authority sections of Part D are representative, not a comprehensive list.